semaphoreci/docs/ios-continuous-integration_5c8a397c2c7d3a154460db00.md

 ### Defining blocks

 Blocks are the heart of a pipeline and are executed sequentially.
-Each block has a task that defines one or many parallel jobs.
+Each block has a task that defines one or more parallel jobs.
 Jobs define commands that should be executed by the pipeline.

 Blocks, tasks and jobs are Semaphore's [core concepts][concepts].

 ``` yaml
 blocks: